 - Reestablish your family’s direction and work towards setting achievable goals

 These things are all necessary when you’re trying to rebuild healthier relationships.
-Whether it be a child, parent, sibling, spouse, or other family member, you will have the opportunity to meet with your loved one in a safe space, one that our staff has taken great care towards developing, so that you can begin to bridge the gap that may have risen between you.
+Whether it be a child, parent, sibling, spouse, or another family member, you will have the opportunity to meet with your loved one in a safe space, one that our staff has taken great care towards developing, so that you can begin to bridge the gap that may have arisen between you.

 Establish A Strong Foundation For A Lasting Recovery

 Sometimes, even though you may live with a person or encounter them and their behaviors and reactions on a regular basis, you may not completely understand the situation.
 There can be a lot of misinformation and misunderstanding surrounding an addiction, in a capacity that can come from both directions.

 Many times, family members, even in their good intentions, will say something or act a certain way that can, in actuality, push the person struggling with the addiction farther away or make them feel more hopeless.
 This may happen because a person’s family may not accurately understand the complexities of the addiction, or it may occur because they are hurt and are acting out in frustration, fear or retribution, reactions that are not conducive to forming a positive, healing environment.